 Peter Cushing was already a well-known face from the Hammer films before his performance as Imperial Officer Grand-Moff Tarkin.
 A constant chilled stare and sharp authoritative tones that remind the audience of an old-school British Colonialist, Tarkin functions as not just a secondary villain to Darth Vader but also as something of a foil to him as well.

-Rogue One was not a good film.
+Rogue One was not a good film (well, debatable; it actually closed many holes between the 2 original trilogies).
 However, there is some solace that one of the new characters it introduced was Chirrut.
 He’s the most memorable outcast in the ragtag team who endeavour to find the Death Star plans.
 The Chinese born actor Donnie Yen helps elevate what was essentially a one-note character into an enjoyable and engaging figure.

 16) Admiral Akbar